smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 Optional files:

 * Tile maker configuration file: *geoDataLoader.xml*.
 This contains the setup for your hierarchy and can be downloaded after your run;
 * ESRI extended attributes XML file for a shapefile (.shp.ea.iso.xml).
-The contains principally the names of the atributes and their description.
+The contains principally the names of the attributes and their description.

 Other files not required by the tile Maker: